 The next image shows something similar where the compressed signal is brought up to the same amplitude as the input signal via makeup gain after the compression takes place.
-It’s difficult to see but, in this example, the bulk of the compressed waveform is slightly different than the input waveform due to the gain that has been applied after the fact.
+It’s difficult to see, but, in this example, the bulk of the compressed waveform is slightly different from the input waveform due to the gain applied after the fact.
 More on makeup gain later.

 Perhaps a more accurate set of illustrations would be: